 Heroin – A highly addictive analgesic substance derived from morphine, often used illicitly as a narcotic producing euphoria.

-Healthcare Insurance Portability and Accountability Act (HIPAA) – The law enacted in 1996 stating that health information is private and must be protected by providers, particularly with regulations around electronic storage.
+Healthcare Insurance Portability and Accountability Act (HIPAA) – The law enacted in 1996 states that health information is private and must be protected by providers, particularly with regulations around electronic storage.
 This act is why you will be asked to sign a document at a healthcare provider stating you understand your rights and whether or not you allow contact through electronic mediums such as email or text.

 Inpatient Care (IP) – the care of patients whose condition requires admission to a hospital or treatment facility.